Elandraaa/Elandraaa/README.md

 if you see weird things pop up here, I sometimes find code I like...
 ...or I have been working on projects of my own

-working on: drone team things, more cybersec stuff, and some small python projects
+working on: more cybersec stuff, and some small python projects

 languages: python, java, and a bit of c++

 praying to get into an internship
+update: got the internship

 <!---